Putin agrees to run for president in tandem reshuffle

 The Putin-Medvedev tandem has effectively existed for at least six years.
 Vladimir Putin was handed his first presidential candidacy in 2000 by then-President Boris Yeltsin.
 Winning office in those snap elections, Putin was re-elected in 2004.
 Dmitry Medvedev joined Putin’s team in 2005 in the position of first deputy prime minister, overseeing reforms programs in Russia.
 In 2008, Medvedev was elected president with informal backing from Putin.

-“I was constantly questioned whether I have defined what to propose to the people, sometimes me and Vladimir Putin were both asked if we have ever had a run-in with each other?
+“The decision we promote to the congress is a circumspect one and even more than that – we actually discussed this possibility when the tandem had just been formed,” Medvedev confessed, pointing out that the correctness of the chosen strategy has been proven over years.“The choice remains that of the people of Russia,” Medvedev said.
+“We know why we taking part in the election – we do so to win them over.”“I was constantly questioned whether I have defined what to propose to the people, sometimes me and Vladimir Putin were both asked if we have ever had a run-in with each other?
 I would like to fully confirm what has already been said: this is a balanced move and we did give it consideration when we have just formed our friendly union," he added.